Michel Sapin: Political positions

 In March 2016, Sapin stated his opposition to universal basic income in an interview with France Info.

+Honours

+During his audience with the President of Cameroon Paul Biya, Sapin was appointed an Officer of the Order of Valor on 8 April 2016.

+On 26 September 2016, Sapin was awarded the Sash rank of the Order of the Aztec Eagle by the then president of Mexico, Enrique Peña Nieto.

 Personal life

 When President Hollande published a list of bank deposits and property held by all 38 ministers for first time 2012, Sapin declared personal assets worth 2 million euros.

 In the remainder of the case concerning the indemnities wrongly paid to Sapin while he was mayor of Argenton-sur-Creuse, the administrative court of Limoges by order of 30 March 2017 has just rejected the personal request of Sapin and Of the other elected representatives of Argenton who had formed a third party against the judgment of 29 September 2016.